 - Start slowly and gradually build up.

-- Don’t exercise if you feel unwell, have an infection or a high temperature, or have any symptoms that you are worried about.
+- Do not exercise if you feel unwell or if you have any symptoms that worry you.

 - Protect yourself in the sun.

 - Have a healthy snack after exercising, such as a banana.